mythril-forge/vanilla-spells/spells/level-1/snare.md

 As you cast this spell, you use the rope to create a circle with a 5-foot radius on the ground or the floor.
 When you finish casting, the rope disappears and the circle becomes a magic trap.

-This trap is nearly invisible, requiring a successful Intelligence (Investigation) check against your Spell Save DC to be discerned.
+This trap is nearly **invisible**, requiring a successful Intelligence (Investigation) check against your Spell Save DC to be discerned.

 The trap triggers when a Small, Medium, or Large creature moves onto the ground or the floor in the spell's radius.
 That creature must succeed on a Dexterity Saving Throw or be magically hoisted into the air, leaving it hanging upside down 3 feet above the ground or the floor.